AdaCore/learn/content/courses/ada-idioms/chapters/reducing_object_code_from_generic_package_instantiations.rst

     package Real_IO is new Ada.Text_IO.Float_IO (Common.Real);

-Because the instantiation occurred at the library level, the resulting instance is declared at the library level, and can therefore be named in a "with-clause" like any other library package.
+Because the instantiation occurred at the library level, the resulting instance is declared at the library level, and can therefore be named in a "with_clause" like any other library package.

 .. code-block:: ada